apache/pulsar/site2/docs/concepts-proxy-sni-routing.md

 The [records.config](https://docs.trafficserver.apache.org/en/latest/admin-guide/files/records.config.en.html) file is located in the `/usr/local/etc/trafficserver/` directory by default.
 The file lists configurable variables used by the Apache Traffic Server.

+To configure the `records.config` files, complete the following steps.
 - Update TLS port (`http.server_ports`) on which proxy listens, and update proxy certs (`ssl.client.cert.path` and `ssl.client.cert.filename`) to secure TLS tunneling.
 - Configure server ports (`http.connect_ports`) used for tunneling to the broker.
 If Pulsar brokers are listening on `4443` and `6651` ports, add the brokers service port in the `http.connect_ports` configuration.